digitalfondue/npjt-extra/README.md

 ## License

-The library is under the The Apache Software License, Version 2.0
+The library is under The Apache Software License, Version 2.0